unimelb/pattern-lib/docs/testing.md

 - `yarn test` to run the test suite with [Jest](https://facebook.github.io/jest/docs/en/api.html).
 - `yarn test --watch` to run Jest in watch mode (really cool).
 - `yarn test components/path/of/a/component/__tests__/myNewComponent.test.js` to test just one component at a time.
-- WEhen a new component is created: add a `__test__` folder and add a file with the unit test:
+- When a new component is created: add a `__test__` folder and add a file with the unit test:
 `components/my-component/__tests__/MyComponent.test.js`
-- A basic template to test is:
+- A basic test template looks like:
 ```js
 // we prefer shallow over mount()
 import { shallow } from 'vue-test-utils';